-If you want to sail Royal Caribbean’s newest and largest ships, then you’re most likely going to sail a week long cruise.
-Shorter trips are usually serviced by older ships, although with refurbishments these ships offer many amenities that are similar to newer vessels.
+If you want to sail Royal Caribbean’s newest and largest ships, then you’re most likely going to sail a week-long cruise.
+Shorter trips are usually serviced by older ships (though not always), although with refurbishments these ships offer many amenities that are similar to newer vessels.

 Any conversation about Royal Caribbean’s routes can’t be complete without mentioning CocoCay.
 This is the cruise line’s private island located in the Bahamas.